 That breaks the team and rarely leads to more success.

 Take the example of the Lakers with Kobe Bryant and O’Neal.
-The bickering among the two eventually lead to a breakup and O’Neal leaving the team, which interrupted a streak of 3 championship in a row (you can read the account of their trainer Phil Jackson in Eleven Rings).
+The bickering between the two eventually led to a breakup and O’Neal leaving the team, which interrupted a streak of 3 championships in a row (you can read the account of their trainer Phil Jackson in Eleven Rings).